percona/pmm-doc/docs/use/monitor.md

 Some of the key functionalities of monitoring in PMM are:

-- Performance Monitoring: PMM collects metrics such as query execution times, throughput, latency, and resource utilization (CPU, memory, disk I/O).
+- **Performance monitoring**: PMM collects metrics such as query execution times, throughput, latency, and resource utilization (CPU, memory, disk I/O).
 This helps identify performance bottlenecks and optimize query execution for better efficiency.
-- Resource Utilization: PMM monitors CPU usage, memory, disk I/O, and network traffic to optimize resource allocation.
+- **Resource utilization:** PMM monitors CPU usage, memory, disk I/O, and network traffic to optimize resource allocation.
-- Database Health Checks:  PMM monitors various metrics, such as replication status, uptime, connections, server status, and error rates, to ensure system availability and identify potential issues.
+- **Database health checks**:  PMM monitors various metrics, such as replication status, uptime, connections, server status, and error rates, to ensure system availability and identify potential issues.